pinecoding/scrappydox/README.txt

     Each "Child" command loads a file as a child section, or files as child sections (if wildcards are used).
-Each "Load" command loads files for path matching, where each file must have a path that matches a filename in the document in order to be included as a subsection under the matched filename.
+Each "Load" command loads files for caret path matching, as described for [OTHER FILES] above.
+In order to be included in the document, files loaded for path matching must match a file that has already been placed into the document hierarchy and that contains a "Child Match" command in its HTML comment block.

     "Child" and "Load" commands can include a title modifier as a subbullet that begins with a dash.
 For each file, the resulting section title